Can My Neighbour Stop My Loft Conversion?

-A question we get a lot when providing a quote for a loft conversion is can my neighbours stop my loft conversion?
+A question we get a lot when providing a quotes for clients is “can my neighbours stop my loft conversion?”

 If you have bad neighbours it can be difficult to communicate and this can be a real worry when it comes time to do any major home related projects.

 This article will explain your rights as well as your neighbours rights and the best way to approach the situation.
 It will also go over the potential obstacles and outcomes.

 Do you need planning permission for your loft conversion?

 Currently, if you want to get a loft conversion and it does not exceed 40 cubic meters for a terraced house, or 50 cubic meters for a detached or semi-detached house, you do not usually need planning permission.

 If your loft conversion plan exceeds this or you want to alter the roof space, then you may need to apply for planning permission.